Part-of-The-Pack/faq/README.md

 Create pages in markdown.
 You can use all rich markdown features [cfr StackEdit](https://stackedit.io/app).
 In fact, you can even use StackEdit to create your pages and then copy paste it into github here.

+### Update FAQ section

+Every time a new change is pushed to this main branch, a webhook gets triggered to refresh the FAQ data on the website.

 ### Metadata

 Every article should contain some metadata